WebexCC-SA/partner-summit/_pages/Fundamental.md

 - Open the ***Play Message*** node and **toggle `Enable Text-to-Speech` ON**. **Choose `LatamTechSummitTTS`** as Connector and choose any english option as Output Voice.

 - **Write the message you want to play** for the office closed hours.
-It can be something like: `We're sorry, but or offices are closed now.
+It can be something like: `We're sorry, but our offices are closed now.
 Please try to call in a different moment.`

 - Link the *Play Message* node with a ***Disconnect Contact*** node.